Altitude: Temperature profile

-Effects on organisms

 Humans

 Medicine recognizes that altitudes above 1500 m start to affect humans, and there is no record of humans living at extreme altitudes above 5500–6000 m for more than two years.
 As the altitude increases, atmospheric pressure decreases, which affects humans by reducing the partial pressure of oxygen.
 The lack of oxygen above 8000 ft can cause serious illnesses such as altitude sickness, high altitude pulmonary edema, and high altitude cerebral edema.
 The higher the altitude, the more likely are serious effects.
 The human body can adapt to high altitude by breathing faster, having a higher heart rate, and adjusting its blood chemistry.
 It can take days or weeks to adapt to high altitude.
 However, above 8000 m, (in the "death zone"), altitude acclimatization becomes impossible.

 There is a significantly lower overall mortality rate for permanent residents at higher altitudes.
 Additionally, there is a dose response relationship between increasing elevation and decreasing obesity prevalence in the United States.
 In addition, the recent hypothesis suggests that high altitude could be protective against Alzheimer's disease via action of erythropoietin, a hormone released by kidney in response to hypoxia.

 However, people living at higher elevations have a statistically significant higher rate of suicide.
 The cause for the increased suicide risk is unknown so far.